fire-archive/Grpc_UE4/README.md

       an example server for the sample app.

 CAVEATS / KNOWN ISSUES:
-  - Streaming RPC's are not currently supported.
-This will take some time.
+  - Streaming RPC's are not currently supported and is unlikely to be supported until I integrate gRPC support.
+Note: App Engine does not currently support HTTP streaming, so streaming apps will need to be hosted in GCE/GKE/etc.
   - The binary transport is not yet tested.

 TODO:
   - Extract AppEngine RpcController and dispatch logic into a generic helper.
   - Clean up comments and documentation.
-  - Investigate moving back to a UE4 plugin since we're building all the code.
-  - Add binary HTTP transport
+  - Finish up & test the binary transport.
-  - Add GZIP support.
   - Port to gRPC.

 Notes: